Fire crews attend leak at Bacton Gas Terminal in Norfolk

 - Published

-Fire crews including an environmental protection unit are responding to a leak at a gas terminal in Norfolk.
+Fire crews including an environmental protection unit are responding to a leak at a terminal that supplies up to a third of the UK's gas.

-Norfolk Fire and Rescue Service was called at about 16:30 BST to Bacton Gas Terminal on the coast.
+Norfolk Fire and Rescue Service was called at about 16:30 BST to Bacton Gas Terminal on the Norfolk coast.

-Police have shut off roads in the area and are advising drivers to find alternative routes.
+Police have shut off roads around the plant, operated by Shell near North Walsham, and are advising drivers to find alternative routes.

-The plant, near North Walsham, is operated by Shell and supplies up to one third of the UK's gas supply.
+The pipe with the leak has been isolated, the fire service said.

+This meant the incident was only affecting the gas terminal and there is no risk to the public, a fire service spokesperson said.

-The ambulance service has been made aware but there have been no injuries reported, the fire service said.
+The ambulance service has been made aware but there have been no injuries reported.

-It added that appliances had been sent from Mundesley, North Walsham, Sprowston, Hethersett, Stalham, Fakenham and Great Yarmouth and were working with police.
+Appliances had been sent from Mundesley, North Walsham, Sprowston, Hethersett, Stalham, Fakenham and Great Yarmouth and were working with police, the fire service said.

+The appliances are there as a precaution and have not been used, it added.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion email eastofenglandnews@bbc.co.uk